 Best For: Short to moderate trips, need cold stuff to stay longer

-Description: You can choose from a 20 quart cooler all the way up to a 70 quart option and with prices that start just under $300 and go up from there with the Yeti Tundra cooler.
+Description: You can choose from a 20 quart cooler all the way up to a 70 quart option with the Yeti Tundra cooler.
 This cooler is roto-molded, which means it’s made in one piece just like a whitewater kayak, making it sturdy and strong.

 Not only that but it has pressure injected Perma-Frost Insulation to keep everything cold much longer and two latches to keep the lid closed when you want it to be.